Effectively use your private email alias service

 Incoming and outgoing email messages are scanned against a "bad words" list.
 If the service finds more than 3 bad words in an email message, then the message is not delivered, and instead you'll receive an email stating that.
 For incoming emails, the first 3 bad words will be blotted out with asterisks.

 Please don't send or receive vulgar or sexually-oriented emails.
-If you consider this censorship, please don't use this service.
-Please use language that your grandma would approve of, or don't use this service.
+If you consider this censorship, and you routinely use language that your grandma would disapprove of, you can disable this feature in the profile settings.

 Privacy is a very important aspect of this service.
 We collect and store the absolute minimum amount of data from you.
 Your email address is collected and stored so we can forward email messages to you.
-When you register, we collect your Ethereum address as part of a decentralized identifier (DID) and one-way encrypt it so that we can verify that you are the same person when you login again.
-We also store the first 6 charachers of the Ethereum address to use as verification if you phone us for support.
+When you register, we collect your Ethereum address and one-way encrypt it so that we can verify that you are the same person when you login again.
+We also store the first 6 charachers of the Ethereum address to use as verification if you email/phone us for support.

 After the service processes (forwards or blocks) an email message, it is immediately deleted.